 What is lead scoring?

 Jason Lemkin, a well-known venture capitalist, is the founder of SaaStr and EchoSign.
 He is an expert in SaaS sales.
-When asked what separates top salespeople from the rest, he wrote, “One difference between the Top 10 percent and the Top 1 percent is the very top are extremely efficient with their time.… They know exactly what they are doing going into every deal, usually even before they even do the demo or pick up the phone.”
+When asked what separates top salespeople from the rest, he wrote, “One difference between the Top 10% and the Top 1% is the very top are extremely efficient with their time.… They know exactly what they are doing going into every deal, usually even before they even do the demo or pick up the phone.”

 Of course, lead scoring is not just for businesses within an in-house sales team.
 Businesses of all types can use lead scoring to sort highly qualified potential customers from the rest.
 Once sorted, marketers can take special steps to encourage qualified leads to make a purchase.

-Lead scoring algorithms can be created using most marketing-automation tools.
+Lead scoring algorithms can be created using most marketing-automation tools like ones offered by Keap.
 Alternatively, marketers may opt for a third-party lead scoring tool that can integrate with an existing marketing-automation platform or CRM.
 Either way, using a lead-scoring algorithm helps marketers automate what would otherwise be a time-consuming task.
 This helps to improve customer experience while making your funnel more efficient.

 Engagement- and behavior-based workflows